 Directions

-- Heat the oil in a large skillet to medium heat.
+- Heat 2 tablespoons olive oil in a large skillet to medium heat.

 - Reduce heat to medium and continue to whisk until lightly browned.

-- Gradually whisk in the chicken broth and tomato sauce until well combined.
+- Gradually whisk in 1.5 cups chicken stock and 8 ounces can tomato sauce until well combined.

 - Bring to a simmer and cook (whisking occasionally) over medium low heat until the sauce is thickened.